Scripts¶

 Inner Subs¶

 Inner subs allow one User sub to be able to set multiple other subs.
-An example is shown in the subs
+An example is shown in the subs section

 above.
 In the above example, when Location is selected by the user, TST000Min is assigned a value